-As impressive as the Italian volcano Vesuvius itself (near Naples) is its violent history, which included the destruction and burying of Pompeii in 79 AD.
+As impressive as this Italian volcano near Naples is as a geographical landmark, Mount Vesuvius is most famous for its violent history, which includes the destruction of Pompeii and neighboring Herculaneum in 79 AD.

-There are a few obvious choices which didn’t make any of the lists above, so I’m throwing them in myself.
-Hey, I’m the writer.
-I have that power.
+There are a few obvious choices which didn’t make any of the lists above, so we’re throwing them in ourselves.

 Yellowstone obviously has to be on here.
-The Yellowstone Caldera and National Park feature some of the most stunning landscapes in the world.
+The Yellowstone Caldera supervolcano and surrounding Yellowstone National Park represent one of the most striking landscapes in the world.
 Pictured above is the Grand Prismatic Spring.